 If you are a provider needing to fax orders or a facility requesting prior imaging, please fax your request to Radiology at 970-854-4370.

-What is a mammogram?
+What is a Mammogram?

+A mammogram is an x-ray picture of the breast.
 Mammograms can be used to check for breast cancer in women who have no signs or symptoms of the disease.
 This type of mammogram is called a screening mammogram.
 Screening mammograms usually involve two or more x-ray pictures, or images, of each breast.
 The x-ray images often make it possible to detect tumors that cannot be felt.
 Screening mammograms can also find microcalcifications (tiny deposits of calcium) that sometimes indicate the presence of breast cancer.

-Mammograms can also be used to check for breast cancer after a lump or other sign or symptom of the disease has been found.
+Mammograms can also be used to check for breast cancer after a lump or other sign, or symptom of the disease has been found.
 This type of mammogram is called a diagnostic mammogram.
 Besides a lump, signs of breast cancer can include breast pain, thickening of the skin of the breast, nipple discharge, or a change in breast size or shape; however, these signs may also be signs of benign conditions.
 A diagnostic mammogram can also be used to evaluate changes found during a screening mammogram or to view breast tissue when it is difficult to obtain a screening mammogram because of special circumstances, such as the presence of breast implants.